');

 About Somerville, TX

-Somerville is a small community in Texas with a population of 1,347 residents.
-The median household income is $64,013 per year, which is near the national average.
-The median age in Somerville is 44 years.
+Somerville is a small town located in Texas with a population of 1,347 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,013 per year, which is 15% below the national median of $75,149.
+The median age of 44 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Somerville, TX